Home > Access locks

 Our access interlocks are used to reduce risk when workers enter hazardous areas.
 Their purpose is to eliminate the possibility of energy restoration occurring while someone is near a machine.
 They achieve this by trapping a key that controls the electrical supply.

 These products are typically made up of two parts; a main body and an actuator or latch.
 The main body will attach to the machine, and the actuator or latch will attach to a door or gate.
 When these two parts of the lock are separated (i.e. when someone is in the hazardous area) the key is trapped.
-It is only released when the actuator or latch re-engages with the main body, at which point the machine can be restarted but the person is out of the hazardous area.
+It is only released when the actuator or latch re-engages with the main body.
+At which point the machine can be restarted but the person is out of the hazardous area.

 Part body/full body access